0x7o/mandelbrot_set/README.md

 - Images can only be generated with an aspect ratio of 1:1

 ## Usage
-Build the project or download the binary from the [releases](https://github.com/0x7o/mandelbrot_set/releases) page.
+Build the project.
+Make sure you have [CUDA](https://developer.nvidia.com/cuda-downloads) installed.
 ```bash
 $ cargo build --release
 ```